 Recruiter Kolb specializes in questions from our candidates with military experience.

-Deputy First Class Barnes specializes in questions about attending a law enforcement academy.
+Master Deputy Barnes specializes in questions about attending a law enforcement academy.

-Deputy First Class Padilla specializes in questions from candidates who already have a Florida law enforcement certificate.
+Master Deputy Padilla specializes in questions from candidates who already have a Florida law enforcement certificate.

 The Orange County Sheriff's Office is a highly respected professional law enforcement agency.
 We hire only the best and most qualified candidates available and look for people who have prepared themselves for every aspect of being a deputy sheriff.
 We process thousands of candidates throughout the year and only a small percentage are offered a job.

 The ideal candidate possesses related work experience, college, and/or military experience.
 A strong candidate has favorable work history, driving history, credit ratings, and a low incident rate of substance abuse.
 Click on the link above to take a courtesy assessment to determine if you are competitive.

 - Two years of accredited college (60 credit hours); or

 - Two years of active military duty or four continuous years of reserve/guard duty; or

 - Two years of full-time law enforcement or related experience (e.g., corrections, emergency communications, fire/rescue, security); or

 - A combination of the above